 |Prosteel||$2,000 - $5,000|

+You will spend between $25 and $550 on safety door locks, depending on the type of lock you choose.
+For example, while a simple knob lock or deadbolt could be less expensive, you may pay a premium price for a triple lock security door.
 A safety door lock is a standard part of installing an anti-theft door for the exterior of your home.
 Safety door locks ensure that tools and other devices can’t be used to gain entry into the property.
 Most security doors won’t come with a safety lock.
 You will need to purchase it separately.
-The following are the types of locks that could be compatible with your security door and their prices without installation.

 |Knob||$25 - $55|